mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.1.md

 **Listing 37 -- Callback to the request for Party information**

-[Listing 38](#listing-38) shows the asynchronous HTTP response where the Switch immediately (after basic verification of for example required headers) acknowledges the completion of the process, after receiving the callback in [Listing 37](#listing-37).
+[Listing 38](#listing-38) shows the synchronous HTTP response where the Switch immediately (after basic verification of for example required headers) acknowledges the completion of the process, after receiving the callback in [Listing 37](#listing-37).

 See [Table 2](#table-2) for the required HTTP headers in a HTTP response.